 “Bacteria stick to the inside of your urinary track like Velcro.
 Clinically you can trick the bacteria to let go of this Velcro attachment and get flushed away with urination if you use D-mannose,” says Dr. Rouhani, Professor of Pathology and Clinician at Bastyr University California.
 “I’ve seen countless patients with chronic UTIs improve and stay symptom free by using a spoonful 2-3 times a day for 10 days.”

-Vibrant Health makes an excellent formula I recommend that includes D-Mannose, uva-ursi, cranberry, as well as other herbs such as dandelion root.
+Vibrant Health makes an excellent formula I that includes D-Mannose, uva-ursi, cranberry, as well as other herbs such as dandelion root — making it one of the best UTI home remedies.
 I take four tablets after sexual intercourse.
 These herbs create acidity in the urethra, helping detox the body and preventing bacteria from sticking to the bladder wall.

 8. Vitamin C: This vitamin shifts the pH of urine toward acidity, which some experts think helps prevent/mitigate/cure UT and bladder infections, since the increased acidity lowers bacteria growth rates, says Shannon Kenner co-founder of Waxhead Sun Defense Foods.